 At the end of each financial year, the hurdle rate is reset to zero.
+The performance reference period does not apply to the hurdle rate, only to the HWM.

 Illustration of the performance fee calculation:

 The high-water mark/reference NAV is EUR 100.